 This Low Fodmap diet plan Indian version belongs to stage 1 which is a restriction of fodmap foods.
 You can follow this stage for 1 week or more.
 And then move on to the next stage simultaneously.

 check out 7 days sample diet chart for the low fodmap Indian menu.

 When to follow the Low Fodmap Diet Indian Version?

 FODMAP is not always the first line of treatment for GI disturbances or other disorders mentioned above.
 Hence it is advised in the circumstances mentioned below –

 - Have ongoing gut symptoms even after prolonged treatment.

 - Restricting alcohol, caffeine, spicy food and other common trigger foods are of no help

 Don’t forget to subscribe to our YouTube channel.
 Subscribe now.

-A Low fodmap diet Indian version is a life-changing diet for the people suffering from digestive problems since a long period of time.
-It sure makes life simple, improves quality of life and gives a positive outlook to people.
+A Low fodmap diet Indian version is a life-changing diet for people suffering from digestive problems for a long period of time.
+It sure makes life simple, improves the quality of life, and gives a positive outlook to people.